-UNT employees who participate in trainings provided by the Office of Diversity and Inclusion will receive professional development credits through the Learning Management Portal maintained by UNT System Human Resources.
+UNT employees who participate in trainings provided by Diversity and Inclusion will receive professional development credits through the Learning Management Portal maintained by UNT System Human Resources.
 These trainings provide an opportunity for employees to address the diversity and inclusion performance standards in the annual employee performance review.

 One of our staff will contact you to schedule an initial consultation.

 Very engaging, topics were informative and explained comprehensively.
 Dialogue was facilitated encouragingly, allowing for honesty and open conversation.